-One of the Christmas presents I got this year from Santa was a book by Robert Harris called “Fatherland”
+One of the Christmas presents I got from Santa ,a few years ago was a book by Robert Harris called “Fatherland”

 Josef Bühler (16 February 1904 – 22 August 1948) was a secretary and deputy governor to the Nazi-controlled General Government in Kraków during World War II.